CBD for hot flashes

 These effects could help restore neuronal balance in the hypothalamus and thus alleviate hot flashes.

-The endocannabinoid system is closely linked to hormonal control and heat regulation.
-In menopause, the decline in endogenous cannabinoid activity caused by estrogen deficiency may contribute to the development of hot flashes – a therapeutic target that CBD as a regulatory substance could address.
+The endocannabinoid system is closely linked to hormonal regulation and temperature control.
+In menopause, the decline in endogenous cannabinoid activity caused by estrogen deficiency may contribute to the occurrence of hot flashes – an approach that CBD as a regulatory substance could therapeutically address.

 Cannabidiol (CBD) possesses a variety of therapeutic properties that can be particularly important for hot flashes during menopause.
 Studies – including preclinical research by Sui et al. (2022) and clinical data on the use of CANNEFF® VAG SUP – indicate that CBD contributes to the relief of vasomotor symptoms through multiple mechanisms: antioxidant, neuroregulatory, anxiolytic, and hormone-stabilizing.